wilSecord/cs160-final/README.md

 > Jacobson, Kurt, Simon Dixon, and Mark Sandler.
 "LinkedBrainz: Providing the MusicBrainz next generation schema as linked data." _Late-Breaking Demo Session at the 11th International Society for Music Information Retrieval Conference_.
 2010.
 Accessed 24 Sept.
 2023.

-Music collaboration investigation, linked to graph theory
+Music collaboration investigation, linked to graph theory.
+This talks about why musical collaborations are often popular and about social graphs in fanhood, but doesn't analyze any data about collaborations themselves.

 > _Graph Theory in Music Artist Collaborations : Networks Course Blog for INFO 2040/CS 2850/Econ 2040/SOC 2090_. blogs.cornell.edu/info2040/2022/09/21/graph-theory-in-music-artist-collaborations/.
 Accessed 24 Sept.
 2023.

-Interactive service covering collaboration with focus on derivative works
+Interactive service covering collaboration with focus on derivative works.
+Unlike our project, this focuses on a video-sharing service rather than published music.

 > Hamasaki, Masahiro, and Masataka Goto.
 "Songrium: A music browsing assistance service based on visualization of massive open collaboration within music content creation community." _Proceedings of the 9th International Symposium on open collaboration_.
 2013.

->

->
+Investigation of connection in another network (the Web).
+The findings here make us confident that our data will be connected enough to yield interesting results.

+> Stromberg, Joseph.
+“Any Two Pages on the Web Are Connected by 19 Clicks or Less.” _Smithsonian Magazine_, www.smithsonianmag.com/science-nature/any-two-pages-on-the-web-are-connected-by-19-clicks-or-less-19517004/.
+Accessed 25 Sept.
+2023.

+Investigation of search for a specific endpoint in social connection.
+This is an investigation of a graph which *cannot* be completely known (the global social graph), while we are investigating a well-defined and mostly known graph (musical collaborations).
+However, we will cover similar topics (degree and method of connection to specifically chosen nodes)

+> Dodds, Peter Sheridan, et al. “An Experimental Study of Search in Global Social Networks.” _Science_, vol. 301, no. 5634, 8 Aug.
+2003, pp. 827–829, https://doi.org/10.1126/science.1081058.

 >